 NHLBI-supported research has helped reveal how lifestyle habits, certain medicines, our genes, and stress can lead to arrhythmias.
 We continue to fund studies to further explore the causes and risk factors of arrhythmias.

-- We support large-scale genomic studies to find genes that are linked to arrhythmia, including studies conducted through an international atrial fibrillation consortium, AFGen.
+- Genetic studies: We support large-scale genomic studies to find genes that are linked to arrhythmia, including studies conducted through an international atrial fibrillation consortium, AFGen.
 Other studies are exploring whether certain genes raise the risk of arrhythmias after heart surgery and identifying which changes to the genes that control our heart rhythm are harmless and which changes cause specific types of arrhythmias.

 Find more NHLBI-funded studies on the causes of arrhythmias at NIH RePORTER.